portablestew/expert-among-us/README.md

 ### Beyond Semantic File Searches

 Traditional semantic code search tools focus on finding relevant files and functions based on current codebase state.
-Expert Among Us goes deeper by **indexing your repository's entire commit history**.
+Expert Among Us goes deeper by **indexing your repository's entire commit history** in addition to current state.
 This unlocks a trove of unintended expert documentation, all written in natural language specifically to communicate intent to humans.
 By performing semantic search on commit messages alongside code diffs, Expert Among Us can:
 - Better match natural language queries to the developer's original explanation of their changes